Segment, Embed, and Align: A Universal Recipe for Aligning Subtitles to Signing: Conclusion

 We introduce \textit{Segment, Embed, and Align} (SEA), a universal method for aligning subtitles to sign language videos.
 Splitting the problem into sign \emph{segmentation}, cross-modal \emph{embedding}, and global \emph{alignment} via DP, SEA attains SOTA alignment results across diverse languages and data sources.
 The modular design of SEA enables plug-and-play improvements—language-specific finetuning strengthens embeddings without requiring end-to-end alignment training on in-domain supervision.

-Beyond establishing strong empirical results, SEA has practical value: it can harvest higher-quality parallel text–sign data at scale and serve as a flexible component in broader sign language processing pipelines.
+Beyond establishing strong empirical results, SEA has practical value in solving this specific problem: it can harvest higher-quality parallel text–sign data at scale and serve as a flexible component in broader sign language processing pipelines.
 We release all components of SEA to encourage reproducible research and future advances.